 #44 LEWIS HAMILTON

-Lewis Hamilton was making headlines as soon as he stepped into Formula One with the McLaren team.
-Five World Championships later, the British driver is still making headlines as he seeks to become one of the sport’s greatest drivers in the all-conquering Mercedes.
+Lewis Hamilton was making headlines as soon as he stepped into Formula 1 with the McLaren team.
+Six World Championships later, the British driver is still making headlines as he seeks to become one of the sport’s greatest drivers in the all-conquering Mercedes.

 |Full Name||Lewis Carl Davidson Hamilton|